Murray 1693 Scholar

 William & Mary Research

-In the spring and following summer of my Sophomore year, I conducted research with William & Mary's AidData on a project researching Chinese foreign aid to Africa."
+In the spring my Sophomore year, I began working with William & Mary's AidData on a project researching Chinese foreign aid to Africa, which I have continued to research throughout my senior year.
+Through this project, my research team and I won 2nd place in a USAID conference's Innovation Marketplace Pitch Competition.